Can't Change Permissions on External Drive on Mac? Fixed

 Here's how:

-1. Free download, install, and open iBoysoft NTFS for Mac on your Mac model.
+1. Free download, install, and open iBoysoft NTFS for Mac.

-Share this ease-to-use NTFS for Mac tool to help others change read-only NTFS drives to read & write on a Mac.
+Share this easy-to-use NTFS for Mac tool to help others change read-only NTFS drives to read & write on a Mac.

 If you can only read the external hard drive on your Mac and there's no option to change permissions in Get Info, the external drive is usually a Time Machine backup disk.
 You can usually see the Time Machine icon on the drive.